Mohawk Mall: Development

 Before becoming a shopping mall, the property was the Stanford Golf Course.

 The mall cost $25 million to build.
 It was constructed by Stanford Associates and designed by Evantash-Friedman Associates of Philadelphia.
 The parking lot had space for 4,000 vehicles.
 Local leasing was handled by Frank J. Nigro Realty of Albany, NY.

 According to Lewis M. Stone of Pan American Development Corp., it was the first mall in the nation to have the "mini-mall" concept, setting aside 9000 sqft for approximately fifteen to twenty boutiques representing major metropolitan areas.
 It would also cater to small businesses.
 This section was included in the southwest portion of the mall.

 Opening day

 The mall opened its doors on October 5, 1970.
 It opened with three anchor department stores and seventy additional stores.
 The temperature was set at 72 degrees.
 On opening day, there were authentic Native American dances and ceremonies and 10,000 free toys and balloons.
-An invocation was scheduled to be given by the Rev. Darwin Kirbv of St. George's Episcopal Church.
+An invocation was scheduled to be given by the Rev. Darwin Kirby of St. George's Episcopal Church.